SukprasarnRatt/MPI-ChameleonCloud-Cluster-Setup/README.md

 ### **Install MPICH**

-- ** Install MPICH libraries on all VMs**:
+- **Install MPICH libraries on all VMs**:
   This library will allow VMs to communicate in parallel and run MPI jobs across multiple machines.
+- **Create Data Directory**:
-- ** Create data directory on each VM to prepare it for sharing.
+  on each VM to prepare it for sharing.
 In the further step, we will export the /data directory from the NFS server, so that this directory will be available for other VMs(clients) to access.